 University of Liverpool Transgender Day of Visibility Flashtalk Event

-π When: Wednesday 2nd April @2pm
+π When: Wednesday 2nd April at 2pm

 Information: In celebration of Transgender Day of Visibility 2025, trans and non-binary members of staff have volunteered their time to talk about a subject they feel represents transgender visibility.